Living-with-machines/alto2txt/README.md

 pip install alto2txt
 ```

-(For now it is still necessary to install using pip.
-In due course we plan to make alto2txt available through a conda channel, meaning that it can be installed directly using conda commands.)
+(For now it is still necessary to install using `pip`.
+In due course we plan to make `alto2txt` available through a `conda` channel, meaning that it can be installed directly using `conda` commands.)

 ### Installation using pip, outside an Anaconda environment

-Note, the use of `alto2txt`` outside a conda environment has not been as extensively tested as within a conda environment.
+Note, the use of ``alto2txt`` outside a conda environment has not been as extensively tested as within a conda environment.
 Whilst we believe that this should work, please use with caution.

 ```bash
 pip install alto2txt